-If an end user wants to change their 2FA settings, the security menu allows users to edit their existing 2FA methods or add a new one.
+If an end user wants to change their 2FA settings in Banno Apps, the security menu allows users to edit their existing 2FA methods or add a new one.
 End users can also set a primary 2FA method that will be automatically highlighted whenever they receive a 2FA authentication prompt.

 New device: Prove a user’s identity

 Banno keeps tabs on the devices and browsers that are logging into user accounts by using device IDs1 and browser fingerprinting2.
 Whenever an end user attempts to login on a device that the API doesn’t recognize, they will be asked to prove their identity using 2FA.
 It’s just another security measure taken to protect the end user in the even that their credentials are compromised.